 Wondering whether the yellow broccoli in your refrigerator is still safe to eat?
 We’ll give you the answer and show you how to keep broccoli fresher for longer.

-Broccoli grows best in cool weather: in the United States, it is in season in the spring and fall.
+Broccoli grows best in cool weather: in the US, it is in season in the spring and fall.
 But despite being a hardier vegetable, broccoli does not keep well.
-After just a few days, it already begins to lose its green color and turn yellow.
-But is is still okay to eat?
+After just a few days, it begins to lose its verdant green color and turn yellow.

-In short: Yes, it is – but it will taste slightly bitter.
-Also, a yellow broccoli does not contain as many nutrients as a fresh one does.
-Only if your broccoli is not only yellow but also soft and mushy, it is ready to be thrown on the compost pile.
+In short: Yes, it is, but it will taste slightly bitter.
+Also, yellow broccoli does not contain as many nutrients as fresh.
+Broccoli only needs to be tossed in the compost bin once it starts to get soft and mushy.

 How to Store Broccoli to Prevent Yellowing

-By using the proper storage techniques, you can keep your broccoli fresher for longer.
-This way, you’ll never have to look for ways to salvage yellow broccoli.
+Proper storage techniques will keep your broccoli fresher for longer.
+It also means you won’t have to worry about ways to salvage yellow broccoli.

-If you know you won’t be able to use up your broccoli before it goes yellow or even bad, freezing it is your best bet.
-This way, you’ll have it on hand whenever you need it.
+If you know you won’t use your broccoli before it goes yellow or starts going bad, freezing it is your best bet.

-- Place the broccoli in boiling water for about five minutes and then shock with ice-cold water.
+- Place the pieces in boiling water for about five minutes and then shock it with ice-cold water.

-- Spread the broccoli florets out on a baking sheet and pat dry with a dishtowel.
+- Spread the blanched out on a baking sheet and pat dry with a dishtowel.

 - Place the baking sheet in the freezer.

-- When the broccoli is frozen, collect the florets and put them in a freezer-safe container.
+- When the broccoli is frozen, put the pieces in a freezer-safe container.

 Tip: Broccoli can turn yellow and bad if you do not store it correctly – and the same goes for many other vegetables.
 The following article will help you to prevent that from happening in your fridge: Storing Food Correctly: 7 Tricks for Vegetables, Fruits and Leftovers